GreatNerve/Wikipedia/README.md

 # Wikipida
-## This is clone of wikipidia with wikipidia api to fetch data, it also have search funtionality and optimised as per me posiblle.
+## This is clone of wikipidia with Wikipedia api to fetch data, it also have search funtionality and optimised as per me posiblle.
 ## Dowload [ALL_IN_ONE.html] to run in local system, system must be conneted with interet.

 Social Media -